alexcrichton/curl-rust/README.md

 - `poll_7_68_0`: Enable curl_multi_poll()/curl_multi_wakeup() support, requires curl 7.68.0 or later.
 Disabled by default.
 - `ntlm`: Enable NTLM support in curl.
 Disabled by default.
 - `windows-static-ssl`: Enable Openssl support on Windows via the static build provided by vcpkg.
 Incompatible with `ssl` (use `--no-default-features`).
 Disabled by default.
+- `impersonate-chrome`: Use [curl-impersonate](curl-impersonate) in chrome flavor.
+Incompatible with `static-curl`, enforces built-in BoringSSL as TLS backend.
+- `impersonate-ff`: Use [curl-impersonate](curl-impersonate) in firefox flavor.
+Incompatible with `static-curl`, enforces built-in NSS as TLS backend.

   Note that to install openssl on windows via vcpkg the following commands needs to be ran:
   ```shell